Overcomplete Tensor Decomposition via Koszul-Young Flattenings: Main Results

 If $T$ is a rank-1 tensor $T = a \otimes b \otimes c$ then the flattening $M = M(T;p,q)$ from~\eqref{eq:def-M} is the Kronecker product $M = A \otimes (bc^\top)$ where $A = A(a;p,q)$ is the $\binom{q}{p} \times \binom{q}{p+1}$ matrix

 Therefore, as long as neither $b$ nor $c$ is the zero vector, $M$ has the same rank as $A$.
 We will see that the matrix $A$ is rank-deficient, with generic rank $\binom{q-1}{p}$.
 If, for instance, $q = 2p+1$ then $A$ is square since $\binom{2p+1}{p} = \binom{2p+1}{p+1}$, but crucially, its generic rank $\binom{2p}{p}$ is roughly half its dimension (for large $p$).
-The following is proved in Section~\ref{sec:pf-prop-rank}.
+This is a known fact, and we provide a proof in Section~\ref{sec:pf-prop-rank}.

-\begin{proposition} For a rank-1 tensor $T = a \otimes b \otimes c$ with $a,b,c$ generically chosen, the matrix $M(T;p,q)$ defined in~\eqref{eq:def-M} has rank exactly $\binom{q-1}{p}$. \end{proposition}
+\begin{proposition}[\cite{LO-young}] For a rank-1 tensor $T = a \otimes b \otimes c$ with $a,b,c$ generically chosen, the matrix $M(T;p,q)$ defined in~\eqref{eq:def-M} has rank exactly $\binom{q-1}{p}$. \end{proposition}

 The transformation $T \mapsto M(T;p,q)$ is linear, so a rank-$r$ tensor $T = \sum_{\ell=1}^r a^{(\ell)} \otimes b^{(\ell)} \otimes c^{(\ell)}$ flattens to the matrix

 If the rank were additive across these $r$ terms then $M(T;p,q)$ would need to have rank $r\binom{q-1}{p}$, in light of Proposition~\ref{prop:rank}.
 Conceivably, additivity could hold as long as $r\binom{q-1}{p}$ does not exceed the minimum dimension of $M(T;p,q)$, which is $\min\{\binom{q}{p}n_2,\binom{q}{p+1}n_3\}$.
 Dividing through by $\binom{q-1}{p}$, this condition becomes $r \le \min\{\frac{q}{q-p} n_2, \frac{q}{p+1} n_3\}$.
 Choosing $q$ large and $p \approx q \frac{n_3}{n_2+n_3}$ to balance the two terms in $\min\{\cdots\}$, this heuristic suggests that rank detection might be possible for $r$ as large as, roughly, $n_2+n_3$.
 We show that indeed this pans out.